MoonOfKiwi/frontend-project-44/README.md

 ### Game "*Brain-prime*"

 **Description:**
-A random number is shown to the user.
-The user needs to answer "*yes*" if the number is prime, or "*no*" if it's not.
+A number is shown to the user.
+The user should answer "*yes*" if the number is prime, or "*no*" if it's not.

 **Run:**
 ```bash